WSJ and Foreign Affairs Frontier Markets Briefing: Russia and the EAEU

 5:30pm-6:00pm: Geopolitical Overview

-Alina Polyakova, David M. Rubenstein Fellow in Foreign Policy - Center on the United States and Europe, Brookings Institution
+Alina Polyakova, David M. Rubenstein Fellow, Foreign Policy, The Brookings Institution

 Moderator: Gideon Rose, Editor, Foreign Affairs